- Booking With TCP

 A: We recommend you make the reservations 1 month prior to your departure date.
 But if you want to come on May, September and October, better place the reservation as early as possible.
 Late reservation can not be guaranteed.
-We recommend you to call us directly by telephone if your reservation is very late.

 A: The lead passenger on your booking can call our Sales Team on +86 29 8872 6613 , or submit a ticket, quoting the booking reference.
 You will then be advised of any amendment charges and a new invoice will be sent out to you via email.

 A: The lead passenger on your booking needs to notify us of the cancellation in writing, quoting the booking reference and the reasons for cancelling via email, fax, if possible.
 We cannot accept any cancellations over the phone.
 You will then be invoiced for any outstanding monies or refunded any monies owing.

 A: After submitting your reservation request, you will be provided with an email address to make inquires about your request.
 Our qualified and friendly agents are available 24-hours a day, 7 days a week, 365 days a year (including holidays) to answer your questions both online and offline.
 All you have to do is ask.

 A: Typically, most reservations are made in real time and your confirmation should take few hours.
 You will be notified of the status of your reservation within 2 to 4 hours.
 However, there can be delays.
 In such cases, you will receive an email from us without a confirmation number.
 When the confirmation number is done, it will be emailed to you.
 If there is a special request or rate change associated with your reservation, the request will be sent to a Customer Care agent for processing.
 You may contact us directly at here.